-Conciliation is a process before the CCMA, a Bargaining Council or an accredited agency, where a conciliator will try to assist parties, usually an employer and an employee, to resolve a workplace dispute.
+Conciliation is a process before the CCMA, a Bargaining Council, or an accredited agency in which a conciliator tries to assist parties, usually an employer and an employee, in resolving a workplace dispute.

-It is a compulsory process by law, however the outcome is voluntary as it is the right of parties to decide whether they wish to settle the dispute and on what terms.
-The process is private and confidential, off the record and "without prejudice" meaning that nothing the parties say during the process can be held against them in another process unless by agreement or by an order of a court.
+It is a compulsory process by law.
+However, the outcome is voluntary as it is the right of parties to decide whether they wish to settle the dispute and on what terms.
+The process is private and confidential, off the record and "without prejudice," meaning that nothing the parties say during the process can be held against them in another process unless by agreement or by an order of a court.
 Discussion about the nature or categorisation of the dispute is not subject to confidentiality.